jtmaurer/DatabaseManagementProjects/Project 1- Relational Algebra/README.md

-# Project 1 - Relational Algebra
+# Project 2 - Indexing

 This project's goals were to replicate the 5 basic relational algebra operators in Java using the Table class provided to us.